 Taking in a shirt or dress and altering it to a smaller size is an exhilarating job in my opinion – that means you are smaller than you thought you were when you bought it.
-But that does not make it any less cumbersome.
-Here are some very common place solutions to a too big shirt or dress or any other garment.
+But that does not make the work you have to do any less cumbersome.
+Here are some very commonplace solutions to a too-big shirt or dress or any other garment.

 6 ways to make clothes smaller

 1. Cut and shape the extra width